Last Updated on September 19, 2023

 – To view more of them, click the double chevron for a list, or hover your mouse over the dotted area until it turns into a double-sided arrow and slide it over to the right.

-That’s it for now with Windows XP, you can check my other articles, with most useful shortcut keys for Microsoft Word and Excel.
+That’s it for now with Windows XP, you can check my other articles such as Using Macros in MS Excel.